ChinmayAchar/Meta-Ads-Performance-Dashboard_Chinmay_HR/README.md

 # Meta Ads Performance Analysis 📊

 ## 📌 Project Overview
 This project analyzes the performance of Meta (Facebook & Instagram) ad campaigns to evaluate key metrics such as Return on Ad Spend (ROAS), Click-Through Rate (CTR), and Cost Per Click (CPC).

 The goal was to identify trends in ad performance and provide actionable insights to optimize marketing budgets.

 ![Meta Ad Performance _ ](https://github.com/user-attachments/assets/634ae280-0044-4df6-a7c9-fff2de990ad5)

-*(Note: Upload a screenshot of your main dashboard here and link it)*

 ## 🛠️ Tools Used
 * **Power BI** (Data Visualization & Dashboarding)